aaronkaplan/intelmq/docs/proposal.md

 ### Configurations Check Procedure
 intelmqctl will always perform the normal checks between internal runtime configuration and admin runtime configuration for all bots even if the `intelmqctl` command was executed just to only one bot.
 This checks will allow the sysadmin to be aware that something is wrong with the configuration even if sysadmin is executing other command with intelmqctl, therefore, a warning message will always show in the end of the command output.

-`FIXME`: explain more about this checks and how intelmqctl add the bot configuration to admin runtime configuration from internal runtime configuration.

 # intelmqctl